 After a powerful and productive week of coaching small business owners, I once again noticed a critical common thread.
-There was a clear reason why these respective businesses were struggling with leveling up.
+There was an apparent reason why these respective businesses were struggling with leveling up.

-So grab a cup of coffee (or tea)… a pen and paper… tune into the video that follows and learn the #1 impediment to leveling up your small business.
+So grab a cup of coffee (or tea), a pen and paper, tune in to the following video, and learn the #1 impediment to leveling up your small business.

-For the last 15 years or so I’ve been working with small business owners from around the world helping them to level up their respective businesses.
+For the last 15 years or so, I’ve been working with small business owners worldwide, helping them level up their respective businesses.

 There’s one thing that I’ve noticed after spending well more than 10,000 hours coaching some of these small business owners and just talking to them.
 A lot of their success hinges on one specific thing.

 I’m going to dive into a mindset concept called being unstoppable.
 The conversation and the concept of being unstoppable no matter what.

 Small business can be a terrifying place and a very lonely place.
 And it’s one of those places where things like fear have an easy time creeping in and becoming part of your plan whether you want it there or not.
 So our constant ability to fend and fight that off is critical.
 So let’s talk about being unstoppable.

 Let me start by explaining a little bit about my day today.
 My day started like this.
 I’ve been slacking, and I’m admitting it to all of you.
 I’ve been slacking on when it comes to hitting the gym for the last week and a half or two weeks, and I’m starting to feel the physical symptoms.
 And I don’t like it!

 Those who hit the gym and agonize over getting out of bed and getting to that gym the first thing in the morning know what I’m talking about!